Using An Online Psychological Evaluation: Assessing Mental Health While Hiring

 However, employers may also want to learn more about a potential employee's personality, knowledge, skills, and ability to think critically and make healthy decisions.

 Psychological evaluation tests are tools that may help measure those qualities in a job candidate.
 There are often tests written by psychologists developed especially to measure the suitability of applicants for specific positions.
-They are not mental health tests.
+These tests do not screen an individuals mental health history, whether they’ve suffered/continue to suffer with depression, eating disorders, or other health conditions.

 While some are written tests administered by hand, many may be available online.
 Services like Indeed often offer free or low-cost online evaluations and other online screening tools to applicants and employers using the platform.